-Another obstacle raised by NRAs was the unlocking of handsets.
-The concern here was that certain mobile phone models are sold at a discount by mobile telephony service providers with the handset locked to that particular supplier's network.
+Another obstacle raised by NRAs was in relation to unlocking SIM cards.
+The concern here was that certain mobile phone models are sold at a discount by mobile telephony service providers with the SIM function locked to that particular supplier's network.
 This created an obstacle to switching by limiting the ease by which consumers can switch to another mobile telephony service provider.